With 18 casinos, lottery games and horse race betting in Iowa, placing a bet is nothing new to bettors in the Hawkeye State.

 Here are the elements of the responsible gambling policy at Iowa online sportsbooks:

 While you might recognize some of these symptoms or behaviors in someone you love, these questions are meant to be a self-assessment.
-Your best bet, if you are concerned about someone else, is to get in touch with a treatment program, or call 1-800-GAMBLER, and seek the advice of someone trained to assist.
+If you are concerned about someone else, your best bet is to get in touch with a treatment program or call 1-800-GAMBLER and seek the advice of someone trained to assist.

 Sample self-assessment questions include:

-You can find more questions for a full self-assessment at the Center for Problem Gambling.
+You can find more questions for a complete self-assessment at the Center for Problem Gambling.

 You can self-exclude from the Iowa state lottery.